craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ###### x's Gang

 #### Ancients of Mountainhall
-For as long as Kailkeep has been, the Dwarves of Mountainhall has fought it.
-Squads are sent to Kailkeep when they commit horrible crimes or under brave, foolish command.
-Few survive to old age, but All dwarves in Kailkeep are Ancients.
+For as long as Kailkeep has been, the Dwarves of Mountainhall have fought within it.
+Squads are sent to Kailkeep when they commit horrible crimes, or under brave and foolish command.
+Few survive to old age, but all dwarves in Kailkeep are Ancients.

 #### Golden Claw Guard
-Whole squads of [[Golden Claws]] of [[The Golden City]] find their way into Kailkeep when they aren't careful on patrol – a folly of incompetence, arrogance, or surprise.
+Whole squads of [[Golden Claws]] of [[The Golden City]] find their way into Kailkeep when they aren't careful on patrol – a folly of incompetence, arrogance, or genuine ignorance.

 #### Honorable Thieves
 Trained thieves and pirates have banded together on the bond of their shared lifestyle; and honoring [[The Code of Thieves]] as their highest law.